CleverCloud/documentation/content/doc/addons/cellar.md

 s3cmd delpolicy s3://<bucket-name>
 ```

-All of your objects should now be restrained to their original ACL.
+The original ACL should apply to all of your objects after that.

 ## CORS Configuration

-You can set a [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) configuration on your buckets if you need to share resources on websites that do not have the same origin as the one you are using.
+You can set a [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) configuration on your buckets if you need to share resources on websites that don't have the same origin as the one you are using.

-Each CORS configuration can contain multiple rules.
-Those are defined using an XML document:
+Each CORS configuration can contain multiple rules, defined in an XML document:

 ```xml
 <CORSConfiguration>